helpbuttons/hb-docs/docs/English/7pages.md

 ![Location and key places settings](../images/screencaps/10_location_network_settings.jpg)

 Sets the geographic centre and default zoom level of the map — this is where the map snaps to every time someone opens the network.
-Admins can define **key locations** (named landmarks visible as special markers on the map), toggle whether exact button locations are hidden by default, and set the network's recommended tags shown on the home page.
+Coordinators can define **key locations** (named landmarks visible as special markers on the map), toggle whether exact button locations are hidden by default, and set the network's recommended tags shown on the home page.

 ---